TonyBrobston/hvac_zoning_integration/README.md

 - Click + ADD INTEGRATION and search for HVAC Zoning Integration.
 - Display a config modal with all rooms that have a temperature sensor, smart vent, or thermostat with checkboxes next to each, defaulted to checked, one number field for default target temperature, and a submit button at the bottom.
 - On submit, create one thermostat per room, begin monitoring temperatures, controlling vents, and control the central thermostat.

+## TODO:
+- Update `hvac_stubs` to create areas and add entities to areas (climate, cover, sensor).
+- Figure out how to import a def from `hvac_stubs` into `tests/components/hvac_stubs`.
+- Build config flow views for sensor selection, cover selection, and climate selection.
+- Figure out how to store selections to be used later.